aiforged/docs/docs/uipath-activities/exports/export-to-csv-file.md

 description: Export a document's extraction results to a CSV file.
 ---

-# Export To CSV File
+# Export Results To CSV File

 **Properties**